Morleigh Steinberg

 Morleigh Steinberg (born 18 October 1965) is an American choreographer and dancer with the production company Arcane Collective.
 She is married to The Edge, the guitarist with the band U2.

 Raised in Los Angeles and schooled in modern dance, Steinberg became a member of the dancer-illusionist company MOMIX in 1983.
 They became known for their visual humour and contorted positions.
 In 1986, she co-founded ISO, a dance company that embodied an approach they called "serious fun" and sometimes collaborated with a singing group, and gave performances around the country and abroad.
 In both companies, she was both a choreographer and dancer.
 She staged her experimental dance solo production and did choreographic work for films and music videos.
 Starting in the mid-1990s, she branched out into lighting design and film directing on dance-related themes.
 She has often collaborated with Japanese choreographer and dancer Oguri, with whom she co-founded Arcane Collective, a production company.

 Steinberg first became involved with U2 when she appeared in the 1987 music video for "With or Without You".
 She was hired as a choreographer, and subsequently as a belly dancer for the song "Mysterious Ways" during the band's Zoo TV Tour in 1992 and 1993.
 Her relationship with The Edge began at the end of the Zoo TV Tour.
 The couple married in 2002 and have two children together.
 They maintain residences in Ireland, France, and the United States.

 Early life and education

 Steinberg was born and raised in Los Angeles to an affluent family.
 Her father, Robert, is a lawyer in Los Angeles.
-Her mother is a successful interior designer, who came from a film industry heritage and grew up on the Universal Studios lot.
+Her mother is an interior designer, who came from a film industry heritage and grew up on the Universal Studios lot.
 She has two sisters, older sister Roxanne and younger sister Eliza.
 Her family is Jewish.

 Steinberg was tutored in modern dance and her instructors included Bella Lewitzky.
 Steinberg attended Beverly Hills High School" where she was part of its Advanced Dance Group which gave modern dance performances.
 At age 16, she spent time at the Interlochen Arts Academy in Michigan and when 17, left with her sister for a year of dancing in Paris.
 She also attended Hampshire College in Amherst, Massachusetts, for two weeks.
 She later said that her training in dance had "stressed relationships to objects and to poems."